 Senior Assisted Living Details and Costs for Cities in Mississippi

-Found below are some of the larger cities in Mississippi.
-Each city listing page provides details on assisted living facilities, independent living, senior apartments and homes, and memory care facilities.
-City pages may include details on costs, amenities, medical care, as well as other useful information.
+The listings below are some of the larger cities in Mississippi.
+Each city page provides details on assisted living housing, independent living, senior group homes, and memory care.
+City pages may include details on costs, amenities, services provided, and other useful information.

 - Holly Springs

 What Training is Required for Personal Care Home Staff?

 Training will be provided quarterly on topics and issues relative to the population being served by the facility.

 All employees working in Alzheimer’s/dementia care must complete an orientation program as well as ongoing in-service training quarterly for those who are in direct contact with Alzheimer’s and other cognitively impaired residents.